eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 You can download the application [here](https://install.appcenter.ms/orgs/eu-digital-identity-wallet/apps/eudi-reference-android/distribution_groups/eudi%20wallet%20(demo)%20public)

-You will also need to download the Android Verifier app [here](https://install.appcenter.ms/orgs/eu-digital-identity-wallet/apps/mdoc-verifier-testing/distribution_groups/eudi%20verifier%20(testing)%20public)
+You will also need to download the Android Verifier app.
+More information can be found [here](wiki/verifier_proximity.md)

 ### App launch